MauricioPaez/thumbnail-generator/thumbnail-generator-api/README.md

-# CDK TypeScript API cognito-protected project
+# Thumbnail Generator App CDK project

-This a project that uses the CDK with TypeScript to provision the cloud infrastructure for the Thumbnail Generator API.
+This a project that uses the CDK with TypeScript to provision the cloud infrastructure for the Thumbnail Generator App.

 ## Useful commands